farout101/boredAtWork-exe/README.md

 # The Annoyance-as-a-Service Toolkit

-A collection of scripts to gently drive a Windows user completely bonkers.
+A collection of scripts.
 It's not a virus, it's a *feature*.

 ## How It Works